 I am using frozen fish, defrosted overnight in the refrigerator.
 Choosing fresh is always preferable, if possible.
 Look for fillets that have firm, not mushy flesh, a mild, sea smell.
 Store in the refrigerator and use within 2 days.

-How to Cook Blackened Flounder Fillets
+How to make Blackened Flounder

 Step 1: Stir together the seasonings.
 Pat the fillets dry, rub each with some olive oil and press the seasonings onto the top an bottom of fish.

 Step 2: Heat a cast iron or other skillet over medium-high heat.
 Place butter in pan and swirl around.
 Place fish in skillet and cook for 3 minutes.
 If pan begins to smoke, turn down heat to medium or low-medium.
-But you do want the fish to brown on each side.

 Step 3: Don't move the fish for at least 3 minutes.
 Use a metal spatula and slide underneath to flip over.
 If the fish is sticking, let it cook another minute.
 The flounder is done when it is golden brown and flakey.
-An internal meat thermometer registers at least 145°F.

 How to Make Cajun Dipping Sauce

 Whisk together mayonnaise, sweet chili sauce, white vinegar, lemon juice, chili powder, onion powder, salt, pepper.
-You can mix it in a mini processor, food bullet or coffee grinder.
+You can mix it in a mini processor, immersion blender or food bullet.
 That will make the sauce extra smooth.
-If you don't have these, just mix really well with a wire whisk.
-Store in the refrigerator until ready to serve.

 Recipe Tips

 Once fish is in the hot pan, don't move it for at least 3 minutes.
 Carefully slide a metal spatula underneath.
 The fish should have some give to it, not sticking to pan.
 If it is, let it cook another 1 minute and check again before trying to flip it.
+The key to not sticking is a very hot pan and the butter.

-These veggie dishes are easy to make and go along really well with flounder recipes.
+- These veggie dishes are easy to make and go along really well with flounder recipes.
 They are not heavily seasoned so as not to compete with the flavors of the fish or the the sauce.

-If you tried this recipe and enjoyed it, I'd love if you gave it a 5 star rating.
-This tells me what you like and want to see more of.
+If you tried this recipe and enjoyed it, I'd love if you left a comment and a rating to let me know.
 Thank you!

 - Prep Time: 15 minutes